madara-uchihaaa/lambda-run/README.md

-# Serverless Lambda Runner - VSCode Extension
+# Lambda Runner - VSCode Extension

 This VSCode extension provides a simple way to invoke AWS Lambda functions defined in both `template.yaml` (SAM) and `serverless.yml` (Serverless Framework) files directly from the editor.
 The extension adds CodeLens options to invoke local Lambda functions with pre-configured test files, environment variables, and runtime parameters.